granttnarg/ucm_jobs_api/README.md

    `bundle exec rspec`

 9. Swagger file generation - optional
+   ⚠️ Note: This command can overwrite the bearerAuth key in swagger_helper.rb, causing issues with JWT auth in /api-docs.
+A workaround is documented in the helper file.

    `rails rswag:specs:swaggerize`
    This will recreate swagger.yaml for documentation.
 This is only required if you make changes to the Rswag specs or configuration.

-   ⚠️ Note: This command can overwrite the bearerAuth key in swagger_helper.rb, causing issues with JWT auth in /api-docs.
-A workaround is documented in the helper file.
+10. Run Rails Server
+    `bundle exec rails s`

+    defaults to localhost:3000/api/v1

-10. API Documentation
+11. API Documentation
     Swagger UI is available for testing our api at:
     `/api-docs`

     Uses RSwag for request specs and documentation generation.

-11. Jwt Tokens
+12. Jwt Tokens

     Login: POST /api/v1/login